AbeTavarez/Streamnetfy/README.md

 ### Post-MVP

-> Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
+> Ideas you've had that would be fun (or necessary) for your Post-MVP.
 This will be helpful when you return to your project after graduation!

 - _Add user account and auth capabilities._
 - _Utilize the Giphy API to welcome new users with funny gifs._